-About Environmental Goods and Services (EGS) component, Governance for Resilience and Sustainability Project
+About Environmental Goods and Services (EGS) initiative, sub-project component of Governance for Resilience and Sustainability Project (GRSP)

-An estimated \$10 trillion of business opportunities can be unlocked globally by transforming business-as-usual growth pathways that are responsible for almost 80% of nature loss, according to a recent World Economic Forum report.
+An estimated \$10 trillion of business opportunities can be unlocked globally by transforming business-as-usual growth pathways that are responsible for almost 80% of nature loss, according to a 2020 World Economic Forum report.
 Thereby, promoting green business as a COVID-19 economic response strategy must be pursued actively.
-A well-functioning business environment underpins green business development, and this includes new levels of resources, capacity, and governance to enable businesses /to respond more effectively, inclusively, and innovatively as this pandemic ensues.
-For Myanmar, there is both a need and opportunity to overcome fundamental market-creating challenges through integrating sustainability as a long-term strategy into business models and stimulating a new wave of business opportunities guided with a vision of low carbon, green economy, aligned with UNDP Strategic Plan, 2022-2025 and the forthcoming UNDP's Community First Programme -a medium term initiative to strengthen the resilience of vulnerable communities to ongoing and future shocks to support human rights and democratic space.
+A well-functioning business environment underpins green business development, and this includes new levels of resources, capacity and governance to enable businesses to respond more effectively, inclusively, and innovatively as this pandemic ensues.
+For Myanmar, there is both a need and opportunity to overcome fundamental market-creating challenges while addressing community needs through integrating sustainability as a long-term strategy into business models and stimulating a new wave of business opportunities guided with a vision of low carbon, green economy, aligned with UNDP's Community First Programme in Myanmar 2021-2023, as well as with UNDP Strategic Plan, 2022-2025.